francisduvivier/aoc-discord-notifier-bot/README.md

 - Node v10+
 - Tested on Windows 10(node v14), [repl.it](https://repl.it/@francisduvivier/aoc-jslb)(node v12), and Rasperry Pi OS (
-  raspberry pi zero, node v10)
+  Raspberry Pi Zero, node v10)

 # How to use